World Cup survival kit: Everything you need to know about Qatar 2022

 How will I get around?

-The maximum distance between any of the eight stadiums is 45 miles (75km), and all public transport will be free to fans on match days.
+The maximum distance between any of the eight stadiums is 45 miles (75km).
+All public transport will be free to fans on match days.

 Doha has a new and formidably good Metro system.
 Travelling from the airport into the capital and onwards to Lusail Iconic Stadium – at the end of the line, and venue for the final – is easy.